tarwn/lessthandot-hugo/blogs/content/posts/2009-01-30-sql-friday-the-best-sql-server-links-of-9.md

 **[Creating a 60 GB Index][2]**

 Recently, I needed to create an index on a 1.5 billion row table.
-I’ve created some large indexes before, but this was the largest, so I thought I’d share my experience in case anyone was interested
+I've created some large indexes before, but this was the largest, so I thought I'd share my experience in case anyone was interested

 **[Back To Basics: What are indexes and what are they used for?][3]**